Calculate exactly how many cases (or kegs) of beer you need for your wedding reception. No more guessing - get the right amount for your crowd.

 Plan for 1.5 lbs of ice per guest plus extra for beer tubs.
 For 100 guests, that is 150+ lbs of ice.
 Use galvanized tubs or coolers, and have a backup ice run scheduled mid-reception.
 Kegs need dedicated tap systems with CO2 and should be kept at 36-38°F.

-For outdoor weddings, increase your beer order by 20-30% compared to indoor events.
+For a 150-guest outdoor wedding, plan for 7-9 cases of beer (increase standard estimates by 20-30% for outdoor events).
 Guests drink more beer when it is warm and casual.
-For a 100-guest outdoor summer wedding, plan for 5-6 cases (vs 3-4 for indoor).
-Also factor in longer events - outdoor weddings often run longer with extended cocktail hours.
+Also factor in that outdoor weddings often run longer with extended cocktail hours, which increases consumption further.

 Get exact quantities for beer, wine, and liquor in seconds.
 Free, instant, no signup required.